Best Tips To Grow Broccoli In A Pot At Home

 7. DiCicco Broccoli

 This Italian heirloom produces small to medium blue-green heads that mature non-uniformly in Zones 3-10.
-This means plants will produce heads at different speeds, which is ideal for a home garden.
+This means broccoli plants produce heads at different speeds, which is ideal for a home garden.

 Eastern Magic Broccoli